 "In 1858, a man named John Gray was buried in old Greyfriars Churchyard.
 His grave levelled by the hand of time, and unmarked by any stone, became scarcely discernible; but, although no human interest seemed to attach to it.

 The sacred spot was not wholly disregarded or forgotten.
-For fourteen years the dead man's faithful dog kept constant watch and guard over the grave until his own death in 1872.
+For fourteen years the dead man's faithful dog kept constant watch and guard over the

 The famous Skye Terrier, Greyfriars Bobby was so devoted to his master John Gray, even in death, for fourteen years Bobby lay on the grave only leaving for food.